angular-es/Angular-es/aio-es/content/guide/zone.en.md

       detectChange();
     }, 100);

-    // Example 5: some other asynchronous APIs document.getElementById('canvas').toBlob(blob => {
+    // Ejemplo 5: some other asynchronous APIs document.getElementById('canvas').toBlob(blob => {
       // update value when blob data is created from the canvas value = `value updated by canvas, size is ${blob.size}`;